Capacity Planning in Stable Matching: Introduction

-\paragraph{Heuristic solution methods.} As shown in~\citep{bobbio2022capacityvariation}, the problem is NP-hard and cannot be approximated within a $\mathcal{O}(\sqrt{n})$ factor, where $n$ is the number of students.
-Moreover, from our collaborations with the Chilean agencies, we realized that many real-life instances could not be solved in a reasonable time, even using our cutting plane algorithm.
-This motivated us to study efficient heuristics that possibly provide near-optimal solutions.
-In particular, we focus on two heuristics: First, we consider the standard \emph{Greedy} algorithm for set functions that sequentially adds one extra seat in each iteration to the school that leads to the largest marginal improvement in the objective function.
-Our second heuristic, called \emph{LPH}, proceeds in two steps: (i) solves the problem without stability constraints to find the allocation of extra seats, and (ii) finds the student-optimal stable matching conditional on the capacities defined in the first step.
-Our computational experiments show that both heuristics significantly reduce the time to find a close-to-optimal solution with LPH being the fastest.
-Moreover, LPH outperforms Greedy in terms of optimality gap when the budget of extra seats increases and does that in a negligible amount of time.
-Hence, LPH could be a good approach to quickly solve large-scale instances of the problem.
+\paragraph{Heuristic solution methods.} As shown in~\citep{bobbio2022capacityvariation}, the problem is NP-hard and cannot be approximated within a $\mathcal{O}(n^{(\frac{1}{6}-\varepsilon)})$ factor, where $n$ is the number of students.
+Moreover, many real-life instances could not be solved in a reasonable time (even using our cutting plane algorithm), making our exact methods unsuitable when time is sensitive (\eg, to perform policy evaluations and counterfactual analyses that require many simulations).
+These limitations motivated us to devise two efficient heuristics that quickly provide near-optimal solutions.
+Our first heuristic adapts the standard \emph{Greedy} algorithm for set functions, sequentially adding in each iteration one extra seat to the school leading to the greatest marginal improvement in the objective function.
+Our second heuristic, called \emph{LPH}, proceeds in two steps: (i) solve the problem without stability constraints to find the allocation of extra seats, and (ii) find the student-optimal stable matching conditional on the capacities defined in the first step.
+Our computational experiments show that both heuristics significantly reduce the time to find a near-optimal solution, with LPH being the fastest and unaffected by the budget size.
+Hence, LPH could be a good approach to quickly obtain \emph{high-quality} solutions to large-scale instances of the problem in time sensitive settings.